Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Feel free to add any suggestions you have for improvement.
 This helps developers figure out the most wanted features their users need, and they can prioritize those improvements.

-On the other hand, if you find a bad plugin or theme, then first, you will want to make sure that it is an issue with the plugin or theme.
+On the other hand, if you find a bad plugin or theme, you will first want to ensure that it is an issue with the plugin or theme and not just a common WordPress error.
 That’s why you should first try the support forum to see if there is a solution.

-If you are unable to get help, then you can go ahead and add your review.
+If you cannot get help, you can go ahead and add your review.
 Make sure that you are polite and respectful in your review.
 Describe the problem and the issue with the plugin or theme.

 Most of the time, the plugin or theme author will respond to your negative review and will try to solve the issue you are facing.
 Once the issue is resolved, you can change your rating and review for the plugin.